 Who buys citizenship?

-Chinese nationals are the most important users of golden visa and passport schemes internationally.
-Home Office facts suggest that 3,767 Chinese nationals have used Tier 1 visas to enter the United Kingdom because of 2008, with Russians in 2d place on 2,438.
-As Paul Williams of industry operator La Vida Golden Visas tells Katie Beck of BBC Worklife, individuals in nations wherein the rule of thumb of regulation are vulnerable regard their distant places investments as “an insurance policy.”
+Chinese nationals are the most important golden visa and passport scheme users internationally.
+Home Office facts suggest that 3,767 Chinese nationals have used Tier 1 tickets to enter the United Kingdom because of 2008, with Russians in 2nd place on 2,438.
+As Paul Williams of industry operator La Vida Golden Visas tells Katie Beck of BBC Worklife, individuals in nations wherein the rule of thumb of regulation is vulnerable regard their distant places investments as “an insurance policy.”
 As Ben Cowdock of Transparency International puts it, in volatile international locations, the politically linked frequently regard 2nd passports as a manner to “break out and enjoy the proceeds of their corruption should they discover themselves out of favor.”

-No. A current Sunday Times and Channel four undercover investigation filmed personal advisers, who assist UK Tier 1 applicants, boasting about how easy it’s far to tug the wool over the eyes of Home Office bureaucrats and avoid problematic questions.
+No. A current Sunday Times and Channel Four undercover investigation filmed personal advisers who assist UK Tier 1 applicants boasting about how easy it’s to tug the wool over the eyes of Home Office bureaucrats and avoid problematic questions.
 One talked of having secured a golden visa for a relative of former Libyan dictator Muammar Gaddafi.
 Meanwhile, in Malta, the neighborhood citizenship-by using-funding scheme “has offered passports to 3 Russian traders” who are believed to have close links to Vladimir Putin’s inner circle, reports Transparency International.
-Such incidents endorse that immigration investment schemes turn a blind eye to “cash laundering, corruption, and organized crime.”
+Such incidents endorse that immigration investment schemes disregard “cash laundering, corruption, and organized crime.”

 How are governments preventing this?